jforget/raku-Hamilton2/doc/Hamilton.en.md

 Loire,         Centre-Val-de-Loire,          Île-de-France         and Provence-Alpes-Côte-d'Azur.
 In this case, the lone Y1970-region has no neighbours  within its  Y2015-region.
 Yet,  we find  a regional  path, composed of one single node and no edge.
+In the picture below, you can see that Y1970-regions  `BRE` and `IDF` are alone  in their respective Y2015 regions, and  you guess the same applies  to Y1970-regions `PDL` and `CEN`.

 ![Excerpt from the frreg map with Bretagne, Pays de la Loire, Centre-Val-de-Loire and Île-de-France](BRE-CEN-IDF-PDL.png)